Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Ventilations in paediatric resuscitation

-If spontaneous ventilation is not immediately resumed after airway repositioning, ventilation should be commenced using mouth-to-mouth ventilation or via a BVM, supraglottic airway (SGA) or endotracheal tube (ETT) depending on the training and expertise of the rescuers and the equipment available.
-Mechanical ventilation may be delivered by an oxygen inflated ventilation circuit (eg. Ayre’s T-piece circuit), self-inflating bag or an operator powered resuscitator dependent on an oxygen supply.
+If spontaneous ventilation is not immediately resumed after airway repositioning, ventilation should be commenced.
+Mechanical ventilation may be delivered by an oxygen inflated ventilation circuit (e.g. Ayre’s T-piece circuit), a self-inflating bag or an operator powered resuscitator dependent on an oxygen supply.
 The inspiratory time should be approximately one second.

 Advanced airway interventions in paediatric cardiac arrest

 The management of the airway is central in paediatric resuscitation, particularly because respiratory conditions are a frequent cause of paediatric cardiac arrest.
-Positive pressure ventilation during cardiorespiratory arrest may be given by either BVM ventilation, supraglottic airway device or by endotracheal tube depending on the training and expertise of the rescuers.
-Placement of an advanced airway device such as a supraglottic airway (SGA) or endotracheal tube (ETT) may allow more effective resuscitation than ventilation using a BVM device.
-However, uncertainties remain about the risk and benefit of each method of managing the airway during CPR.
+Positive pressure ventilation during cardiorespiratory arrest may be given by either BMV, SGA device or via an ETT, depending on the training and expertise of the rescuers.
+Placement of an advanced airway device, such as an SGA or ETT, may facilitate more effective resuscitation than BMV but requires more skilled personnel and the time taken to perform the procedure may interfere with other vital components of resuscitation.

-- the procedure resulting in prolonged interruptions in chest compressions
+- The procedure resulted in prolonged interruptions in chest compressions.

-ANZCOR suggests the use of BVM ventilation rather than ETT or SGA insertion in the management of children during cardiac arrest in the out-of-hospital setting [weak recommendation, very low certainty of evidence].
-There is insufficient evidence to support any recommendation about the use of ETT or SGA in the management of children with cardiac arrest in the in-hospital setting.15
+ANZCOR suggest the use of BMV rather than ETT or SGA insertion in the management of children during cardiac arrest in the out-of-hospital setting [CoSTR 2025, weak recommendation, very low-certainty of evidence].

-Adequate inflation of the lungs is usually achievable with BVM ventilation but this can be a difficult technique for the non-expert.
-BVM ventilation is an acceptable technique during CPR as long as the lungs can be inflated adequately.
+Adequate inflation of the lungs is usually achievable with BMV but this can be a difficult technique for the non-expert.
+BMV is an acceptable technique during CPR as long as the lungs can be inflated adequately.

-BVM may be given by either self-inflating resuscitation bags or oxygen flow inflating (exemplified by Jackson-Rees modified Ayre's T-piece) bags.
+BMV may be delivered by either self-inflating resuscitation bags or oxygen flow-inflating (exemplified by Jackson-Rees modified Ayre's T-piece) bags.
 Self-inflating resuscitation bags are recommended for the occasional resuscitator because of ease of operation.
-High flow oxygen should be added.
+High-flow oxygen should be added.

 Supraglottic airway (SGA)

-A supraglottic airway (SGA) may be used to establish an airway and give ventilation instead of using a BVM by persons trained in their use.
+An SGA may be used by persons trained in their use to establish an airway and give ventilation instead of using a BMV device.
 They should not be used in semi-conscious patients or when the gag reflex is present.
 They are subject to dislodgment during transport.
-Their use should not replace mastery of BVM ventilation.
-The SGA is a suitable means of providing ventilation in situations where BVM ventilation has failed or is inadequate and ETT intubation is not possible.
+Their use should not replace mastery of BMV.
+The SGA is a suitable means of providing ventilation in situations where BMV has failed or is inadequate, and ETT intubation is not possible.

-Supraglottic airway sizes to suit body weight of newborns, infants and children differ according to the SGA brand and type so manufacturer’s guidelines should be followed.
+SGA sizes to suit the body weight of newborns, infants and children differ according to the SGA brand and type, so manufacturer’s guidelines should be followed.
 It should be noted that SGA size may be better estimated using ideal rather than actual body weight.

 Endotracheal Intubation

-- may be more practicable for airway maintenance and ventilation than BVM ventilation during prolonged management or transport.
+- May be more practical for airway maintenance and ventilation than BMV during prolonged management or transport.

-ANZCOR suggests that both cuffed and uncuffed tracheal tubes are acceptable for use in infants and children undergoing emergency intubation.
-If tracheal tubes are used, avoid excessive cuff pressures.5
+ANZCOR suggest that cuffed tracheal tubes are used for emergency intubation of infants (>28 days and >3kg) and children.
+If cuffed tracheal tubes are used, avoid excessive cuff pressures [ANZCOR Good Practice Statement].

 For uncuffed tubes: